Privacy Policy

 • to anyone else where we are required to do so by law.

-7. Links to external sites
+10. Links to external sites

-We will take reasonable steps to protect personal information that we collect and ensure that personal information we collect is treated securely and in accordance with this Policy.
-We take reasonable steps to help protect your personal information in an effort to prevent loss, misuse, unauthorised access, disclosure, alteration and destruction.
-We also take reasonable steps to ensure that the personal information we collect is complete, accurate and up-to-date, although the accuracy of that information depends on the information you provide.
+We also take reasonable steps to ensure that the personal information we collect is complete, accurate and up to date, although the accuracy of that information depends on the information you provide.

-In the event of any loss, or unauthorized access or disclosure of your personal information that is likely to result in serious harm to you, in accordance with our obligations under the Notifiable Breaches scheme of the Privacy Act 1988 (Cth), we will investigate and notify you and the Australian Information Commissioner as soon as practicable of becoming aware of the loss, or unauthorized access or disclosure.
+In the event of any loss, or unauthorized access or disclosure of your Personal Information that is likely to result in serious harm to you, in accordance with our obligations under the Notifiable Breaches scheme of the Privacy Act 1988 (Cth), we will investigate and notify you and the Australian Information Commissioner as soon as practicable of becoming aware of the loss, or unauthorized access or disclosure.
 When notifying you, we will outline the steps that will be undertaken in response to the breach.

-9. How can you access your personal information?
+12. How can you access your personal information?

 Subject to the exceptions set out in the Privacy Act 1988 (Cth), you may seek access to and correction of the personal information which we hold about you by contacting our Privacy Officer at privacy@futureskillsorganisation.com.au.